-- Low residential impact. - Not as much forested land, but areas are dense. - Conewago and Beaverdam Creeks contain significant amounts of floodplain, which is very wide along the Conewago Creek. - · Low to moderate slopes, moderate to high amounts of hydric soils, and a significant amount of wetlands, especially where the two creeks join. - Part of the Susquehanna Watershed. - The entire area is within the documented Indiana Bat (summer live capture) buffer zone.
+- Low residential impact. - Not as much forested land, but areas are dense. - Conewago and Beaverdam Creeks contain significant amounts of floodplain, which is very wide along the Conewago Creek. - · Low to moderate slopes, moderate to high amounts of hydric soils, and a significant amount of wetlands, especially at the confluence of the two creeks. - Part of the Susquehanna River Watershed. - The entire area is within the documented Indiana Bat (summer live capture) buffer zone.